Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 - The size of your website

-- How many other websites link to your website
+- How many other domains link to yours

 - Your crawl rate limit (the maximum number of pages that Googlebot can crawl on your site per day)